exoplatform/exo-documentation/docs/PersonalApplications.rst

  .. note:: You can click on the information icon of the user's card which flips to display the user's "about me" section and the number of connections and spaces.

-    .. note:: For the number of spaces, the number displayed is for all spaces that this user is a manager or member.
+    .. note:: For spaces number, it counts spaces where this user is manager or member.
               If the About me description is very long, an ellipsis is displayed and the full about me text will be displayed in a tooltip.
    |PEOPLE3|